These terms & conditions apply to all relationships between Rotterdam School of Management B.V. and Clients registering for an RSM B.V. Programme.

-- The Client has the right to cancel its participation in the Programme in Writing.
+- The Client has the right to cancel his/her participation in the Programme in Writing.

-- In the event of a cancellation, the Client will, at all times and in any case, owe the part of the Tuition Fee as mentioned in the Registration Agreement, up to the moment that the Written cancellation has been confirmed by RSM in Writing, in accordance with Article 8.3.
+- In the event of a cancellation, the Client will, at all times and in any case, owe the part of the Tuition Fee as mentioned in the Registration Agreement, up to the moment that the Written cancellation has been received by RSM in Writing, in accordance with Article 8.3.
 RSM will confirm the cancellation in Writing within seven (7) days of receipt.
 The Client has to contact RSM in accordance with Article 8.3 in case no such confirmation of cancellation is received after seven (7) days.
 Upon confirmation of cancellation, any otherwise due payments as mentioned in Article 7.7 are immediately due and payable by Client.
 RSM shall endeavour to recover any of these advanced payments from the third parties to whom they were due, and reimburse the Client accordingly.

-- Any cancellation must be communicated according to, and will be dealt with according to the procedures from Appendices A3 or B3.
+- Any cancellation must be communicated according to, and will be dealt with according to the procedures from Appendices A3 (Degree Programmes), or B3 (Open Programmes).

 - In case the Client has made an undue payment in advance to RSM, RSM will refund the amount due to the Client, taking this article 8 into account, on a bank account indicated by the Client.

-- RSM reserves the right to postpone or cancel the Programme if circumstances so require, or in case the number of Clients for the Programme is insufficient.
-The Client will be notified of this cancellation in Writing within a reasonable period before the start of the Programme.
-In the event of a cancellation by RSM before the start of (a component of) the Programme, any payments made in advance by the Client will be refunded promptly and in full.
+- RSM reserves the right to postpone or cancel (a component of) the Programme if circumstances so require, or in case the number of Clients for the Programme is insufficient.
+The Client will be notified of this cancellation in Writing within a reasonable period before the start of (the component of) the Programme.
+In the event of a cancellation by RSM before the start of (a component of) the Programme, any payments made to RSM in advance by the Client will be refunded promptly and in full.
 For Open Programme Clients, an alternative may be offered in accordance with Appendix B4.

 - RSM reserves the right to deny the Client access to the Programme or to terminate the Agreement in Writing, in case the Client, in the opinion of RSM, does not comply, or insufficiently complies, with the rules as set out in articles 5 and 9, and Appendix A2 or B2.

-- All communication, personal data and other information arising from (the establishment of) the Agreement will be kept confidential by RSM.
+- All personal data and other information received by RSM under this Agreement will be kept confidential by RSM.

-- During the Programme, the Client may be asked to sign NDAs in order to safeguard the confidentiality of other Clients, RSM or third parties.
-The Client must sign these in order to advance their Programme.
+- During the Programme, the Client may be required to sign separate NDAs if this is deemed necessary to ensure information shared by other Clients, RSM or third parties is kept confidential.
+The Client must sign these in order to be party to such confidential information.

 - On all personal data supplied to RSM under the Agreement, the General Data Protection Regulation (EU 2016/679)(GDPR) applies.
 Personal data will be processed and secured in accordance with the GDPR.